Radioactive Man (The Simpsons episode)

 "Radioactive Man" is the second episode of the seventh season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on September 24, 1995.
-In the episode, the film version of the comic book series Radioactive Man is shot in Springfield.
-Much to Bart's disappointment, the part of the hero's sidekick, Fallout Boy, goes to Milhouse.
+It originally aired on Fox in the United States on September 24, 1995.
+In the episode, the film version of the comic book series Radioactive Man is shot in Springfield, with an open casting call put out for a local boy to play the hero's sidekick, Fallout Boy.
+Much to Bart's disappointment, the part goes to Milhouse.
 When he tires of the long hours required to shoot the film, Milhouse quits the role, forcing the filmmakers to cease production and return to Hollywood.

 The episode was written by John Swartzwelder and directed by Susie Dietter.
 Mickey Rooney guest starred as himself in the episode.
 "Radioactive Man" was the first episode of The Simpsons to be digitally colored.
 The episode features cultural references to the 1960s Batman television series, the 1995 film Waterworld, and the song "Lean on Me" by Bill Withers.

 Since airing, the episode has received positive reviews from fans and television critics.
 It acquired a Nielsen rating of 9.5, and was the fourth-highest-rated show on the Fox network that week.

 Plot

 Bart and Milhouse are thrilled to learn a film version of their favorite comic book series, Radioactive Man, is being produced in Springfield.
-Several Springfield Elementary students audition for the role of Fallout Boy when tryouts are held at their school.
-After Bart is rejected for being an inch too short, Milhouse is cast as Fallout Boy opposite Rainier Wolfcastle as Radioactive Man.
-When Milhouse's parents hear their son will play Fallout Boy, they buy expensive products because they expect to "start living in the fast lane" now that their son is a Hollywood movie star.
+Several Springfield Elementary students audition for the role of Fallout Boy, Radioactive Man's sidekick.
+After Bart is rejected for being an inch too short (and his attempts to fake a growth spurt fail), Milhouse is cast as Fallout Boy opposite Rainier Wolfcastle as Radioactive Man despite the fact that he doesn't really want to be an actor at all.
+When Milhouse's parents hear their son will play Fallout Boy, they buy expensive luxury goods because they expect to "start living in the fast lane" now that their son is a Hollywood movie star.

 Disappointed at losing the role, Bart remains Milhouse's friend and confidant.
-Milhouse sours on the long hours and multiple takes required to shoot the film, and disappears during filming of the most expensive scene.
+Milhouse's unease turns into disgust over how boring and stupid he finds the moviemaking process, and he disappears right before the filming of the most expensive scene at the Nuclear Power Plant.
 Production is suspended while the townspeople search for Milhouse.
-Bart finds him in his treehouse, where former child star Mickey Rooney unsuccessfully tries to convince Milhouse to finish the film.
-Deeming Rooney an unsuitable replacement for Milhouse, the bankrupt producers cancel the film and return to Hollywood, where they are greeted with open arms.
+Bart finds him in his treehouse, where former child star Mickey Rooney unsuccessfully tries to convince Milhouse to finish the film, after the producers found Milhouse by tapping Bart's treehouse phone.
+Deeming Rooney an unsuitable replacement for Milhouse and because of all the price gouging, the bankrupt producers cancel the film and return to Hollywood, where they are greeted with open arms and are happy to be back "where people treat each other right."